 - Professor of Neurology, University of Arizona, Phoenix

 Sporadic inclusion body myositis (IBM) is classified along with polymyositis, dermatomyositis, and autoimmune necrotizing myopathy as one of the idiopathic inflammatory myopathies.
 However, despite some similarities, the clinicopathologic manifestations of IBM are clearly distinct from the other disorders (table 1).
 (See "Clinical manifestations of dermatomyositis and polymyositis in adults".)

 The clinical manifestations and diagnosis of IBM will be reviewed here.
 The treatment and prognosis are discussed separately.
-(See "Treatment and prognosis of inclusion body myositis".)
+(See "Management of inclusion body myositis".)

 Inclusion body myositis (IBM) is a rare sporadic disorder with a prevalence that is estimated at five to nine cases per million adults [1-3]; however, some estimates of prevalence have been as high as 70 per million population .
 There is a paucity of data on the annual incidence; the reported range in two studies is from 1 to 7.9 per million [4,5].
 Due to the high incidence of weakness complaints in older adults and the insidious onset of weakness in IBM, this disease is frequently misdiagnosed .
 Indeed, it is the most common acquired idiopathic inflammatory myopathy in individuals over the age of 50 .

 The disease affects men more often than women .
 The mean age at onset of symptoms is approximately 60 years, with a range from the fourth to the ninth decade.